dhvogel/bookclurb/web/public/blogs/bookclurb-v1-features.md

 ## What's Included in v1

 v1 is geared toward the *book club admin*.
-In the future, our plan is to make something that engages the whole book club.
-For now, the focus is just providing a set of tools to the book club admin to make their job easier.
-For example, using bookclurb instead of a home-cooked spreadsheet to track everything.
+There are challenges with being the admin.
+It requires managing the meeting schedule, selecting the next book in a way that is fair, communicating readings to members, and all of the other give and take that comes with leading a group.

+## We Want Your Feedback!

+Right now, the most important thing for us is to get feedback from book club admins on what they think about the site, and if they have any ideas for how to improve it.
+We've created a structured feedback form, and we would be very grateful to get input from book club admins.
+It helps to inform the path that we are going.

+The feedback form can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSfXl_-UCDy8lxtexUUN7IB7eJzTiRLX6cN3f88oqk73YmI8Lw/viewform).

+## Features

 ### Club Management